Zebec Card

 ATM Daily Limit N/A Not specified Not specified

-Reloadability Limited/Non-reloadable Unlimited reloads Unlimited reloads
+Reloadability Single-load (non-reloadable) Unlimited reloads Unlimited reloads

 Zebec imposes different limits based on card tier: